Xilinx/Vitis-Tutorials/Machine_Learning/Design_Tutorials/03-using_densenetx/README.md

 4. Evaluation of the frozen model using the CIFAR-10 test dataset.
 5. Quantization of the floating-point frozen model.
 6. Evaluation of the quantized model using the CIFAR-10 test dataset.
-7. Compilation of the quantized model to create the .elf file ready for execution on the DPU accelerator IP.
+7. Compilation of the quantized model to create the .xmodel file ready for execution on the DPU accelerator IP.
 8. Download and execution of the application on an evaluation board.